peterhurford/kaggle-avito_demand/README.md

-## Solution to the Avito Demand Competition by Peter Hurford, Learnmower, and RDizzl3
+## Solution to the Avito Demand Competition by Peter Hurford, Learnmower, RDizzl3, Sijun He, and Matt Motoki

 Additions to the model are done in commits and tracked in CHANGELOG with their impact on the model.

-Everything so far is run on a r4.4xlarge (16 core, 120 GB RAM)
+Most things were run on a r4.4xlarge (16 core, 120 GB RAM), some things were run on GPU hardware.

 ## Installation Instructions